espressif/esp-at/docs/en/Compile_and_Develop/How_to_implement_SPI_AT.rst

 How to Use SPI AT?
 -----------------------

-When SPI AT is used, ESP device works in SPI half-duplex mode as a slave.
+When SPI AT is used, {IDF_TARGET_NAME} works in SPI half-duplex mode as a slave.
 Usually, when SPI protocol works in half-duplex mode, it is the SPI master that starts the read/write operation.
-However, when AT command is used for data interaction, ESP device (slave) is required to actively report some information.
+However, when AT command is used for data interaction, {IDF_TARGET_NAME} (slave) is required to actively report some information.
 Therefore, we add a handshake line between SPI master and slave to realize the purpose.
 The specific methods of using handshake line are as follows:

 - When master sends AT commands to slave via SPI, the workflow with an extra handshake line is as follows: